micropython/micropython/WEBUSB_README.md

 CIRCUITPY_USB_MIDI = 0
 CIRCUITPY_USB_VENDOR = 1

-Notice that to enable VENDOR, we had to give up HID.
-There may be platforms that can have both.
+Notice that to enable VENDOR on ESP32-S2, we had to give up HID.
+There may be platforms that can have both, or even all three.

 ## Implementation Notes